vsitpal/personal-website/exampleSite/content/about/_index.md

 ### Introduction

-As you already might have read, I am a post-graduate from CMU (Pittsburgh) specialising in Computer Systems & Security, I’m mainly interested in operating systems, storage systems, networks and distributed systems research and development.
+As you already might have read, I am a post-graduate from CMU (Pittsburgh) specialising in Computer Systems & Security.
+I’m mainly interested in operating systems, storage systems, networks and distributed systems research and development.
 My long term plan (in action) is to contribute to open-source projects and be an active part of the OSS community.

 ### Personal